killer-r2d2/basics-vue2/README.md

 The v-on directive can trigger a method
 Triggered methods can take in arguments this refers to the current Vue instance’s data as well as other methods declared inside the instance
+###### Class & Style Binding:
+Data can be bound to an element’s style attribute
+Data can be bound to an element’s class
+We can use expressions inside an element’s class binding to evaluate whether a class should appear or not